 Let us choose to “be… just be…” as Mattie said, “Kind and gentle, innocent and trusting, like children and lambs… never judging, or vengeful, like the judging, and vengeful…” Let us choose to celebrate and share stories in “the color of peace,” which Mattie tells us is “people, together.”

-On the long van ride and during our work with our neighbors in that area of our country, we will spend considerable time reflecting on and responding to and reaching out with “what now? what next?” conversations… conversations related to our changing world, and also related to our evolving “mosaic” production… conversations about our upcoming Peace Day(s) activities – from walks to toasts to art to prayer – as we celebrate Mattie’s 30th birthday with a series of virtual events.
+On the long van ride and during our work with our neighbors in that area of our country, I will spend considerable time reflecting on and responding to and reaching out with “what now? what next?” conversations… conversations related to our changing world, and also related to our evolving “mosaic” production… conversations about our upcoming Peace Day(s) activities – from walks to toasts to art to prayer – as we celebrate Mattie’s 30th birthday with a series of virtual events.

-Our goal has never been to “remember” Mattie, but to bring Mattie’s story and voice, his essence and message, into today’s world, so that he – and the truth of his message that #PeaceIs4AllPeople – can continue to serve as a source of hope and guidance, as each of us, and all of us, sift and sort through historic and current realities and shape the future with our voices and choices.
+My goal has never been to “remember” Mattie, but to bring Mattie’s story and voice, his essence and message, into today’s world, so that he – and the truth of his message that #PeaceIs4AllPeople – can continue to serve as a source of hope and guidance, as each of us, and all of us, sift and sort through historic and current realities and shape the future with our voices and choices.